 In other words, song-writing required just enough of the robot in me to help me become more human.

-Part 2 goes deeper into the connection between perfectionism, giftedness, and money.
+Part 2 goes deeper into the connection between perfectionism and intricate rules.